Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Coverage properties of DtACI

 If we assume that $\gamma_1 \leq \sqrt{ \frac{ \sum_{t=r+1}^s |\alpha^*_t - \alpha^*_{t-1}|+1}{|I|}}$ and take the optimal choices $\sigma = 1/(2|I|)$ and $\eta = \sqrt{\frac{\log(k\cdot |I|) + 2}{\sum_{t=r}^s \mme[\ell(\beta_t,\alpha_t)^2]}}$, we obtain the much simpler bound,

 The quantity $\frac{ \sum_{t=r+1}^s |\alpha^*_t - \alpha^*_{t-1}|}{|I|}$ can be viewed as a one-dimensional quantification of the size of the distribution shift in the environment.
-Thus, Theorem \ref{thm:dymanic_eta_regret} gives a control on the average peformance of Algorithm \ref{alg:faci} in terms of the distribution shift.
-We emphasize that this result holds over \textit{any} interval $|I|$, justifying our earlier claim that Algorithm \ref{alg:faci} is dynamic and adaptive over all time steps.
+Thus, Theorem \ref{thm:dynamic_reg} gives a direct control on the average peformance of DtACI in terms of the distribution shift.
+We emphasize that this result holds over \textit{any} interval $|I|$ of a fixed length, justifying our earlier claim that DtACI is able to adapt to the distribution shift locally over all time steps.

-The values for $\sigma$ and $\eta$ specified above are not usable in practice since they depend on both the size of the time interval $|I|$ and the non-constant value $\sum_{t=r}^s \mme[\ell(\beta_t,\alpha_t)]^2$.
-For this first issue, the user can pick any interval size of interest, while recognizing that choosing larger intervals gives a tighter bound at the cost of weaker local guarantees.
+Unfortunately, the values for $\sigma$ and $\eta$ specified above are not usable in practice since they depend on both the size of the time interval $|I|$ and the non-constant value $\sum_{t=r}^s \mme[\ell(\beta_t,\alpha_t)]^2$.
+For this first issue, the user can pick any interval size of interest, with the consideration that choosing larger intervals gives a tighter bound at the cost of weaker local guarantees.
 In our experiments, we will set $\eta$ and $\sigma$ using the choice $|I| = 500$.